bcgov/entity/rfcs/rfc-sharing-jwt-between-apps.md

     }}`

-The urls make sure the message is for targeted origins only.
+_The urls has to be set to make sure the message is for targeted origins only._

 # Drawbacks

 I am unable to find much drawbacks with the solution as such.But any XSS vulnerabilities in one of these sites will lead to the solution to be vulnerable as well.So prevention of XSS and other security scans is pretty important.
+CSRF might also have the same implications

 # Alternatives